nateforsyth/nateforsyth.github.io/_posts/2019-10-10-an-objective-look-at-sharepoint-customisation.md

 ### Simple right?
 Well no, it's not actually

+With the caveat that I *inherited* the project I am about to discuss; I am aware that it shouldn't be done this way - more below.

 You'd be right in thinking "yo dude, just target the IDs and classes within the DOM", that's exactly what we do, and have done for quite a long time.
 But within the last 6-9 months Microsoft has begun obfuscating the DOM with automatically generated class names, which have become a right pain in the arse to maintain.
 Here's an example.

 ![SharePoint DOM for Tenant Search Box](/img/ObjectiveSpo04.png)

 These change every time that Microsoft updates SharePoint; that's every 1-2 weeks.
 Guess what happens when we've already sold a solution such as this to an Enterprise client and they're actively using it... that's right, **technical debt** and **convoluted support**.

 I also need to throw it out there that I didn't design this solution.
-I inherited it, and regardless of my feelings about DOM manipulation and how hard I petition for approval to develop a proper solution, it falls on deaf ears.
-It's very much a "who is going to pay for *that* to get done?" scenario.
+I inherited it, and regardless of my feelings about DOM manipulation and how hard I petition for approval to develop a proper solution, it's very much a "who is going to pay for *that* to get done?" scenario.
 One which I always lose.

 ### Get to the point already!